Should you become an engineering manager?

 The wildcard option: Product Manager

-It is rare, but if you want to be less technical, consider moving into product management.
-The only requirement might be being in a company long enough to be trusted with a lateral move.
+It's less common, but if you want to shift to a less technical role, consider moving into product management.
+A common path requires being at a company long enough to earn the trust for a lateral move.